 Bare rock and Stony ground

 Areas of exposed limestone “pavement” are mapped as the solid light grey bare rock symbol.
 Note that generally these areas are interspersed with grass and therefore may not appear as distinct on the ground as on the map.
-Areas of strewn boulders are mapped using the stony ground symbol, (small black dots).
+Areas of strewn boulders are mapped using the stony ground symbol, i.e. small black dots.
 Within the forest there are areas of broken limestone pavement which are overgrown in mosses and such like.
 These areas are represented by the stony ground symbol.

 Ruined walls, Remnant ancient walls and Distinct vegetation changes

-In the forest there are numerous ruined walls.
-Only some of the more obvious ones are mapped using the conventional wall symbol (black lines with dots).
-However, to assist with readability some remnant ancient walls appear as lines of small boulders.
-These have been shown as lines of dots (same small dots as for stony ground).
+In the forest where there is a high concentration of boulders there are also numerous ruined walls.
+Some remnant ancient walls appear as lines of boulders on the ground and so to assist with readability of the map these have been shown as lines of dots (same dots as for stony ground).